karuzoXam/QuizzicalApp-V2/README.md

 -  Styled & polished :heavy_check_mark:

 ## :no_entry: Bugs and Issues
  Sometimes the data is not displayed correctly decoded, but in the code itself, it is correctly decoded.
+I have tried to use a different decoding library, but unfortunately, this has not solved the problem.